 - You require urgent processing of your Permanent Resident Card application

 You will need to gather certain documents in order to apply for a Permanent Resident Card.
 Collect these documents as early as possible, especially if you plan to travel soon.

 If you are outside of Canada without a valid Permanent Resident Card, you will need a Travel document to return to Canada.

 If you are a new permanent resident, you will automatically receive your Permanent Resident Card by mail after you arrive in Canada as part of the immigration process.
 You do not need to apply for a Permanent Resident Card.

 If you did not provide a mailing address when you were granted permanent resident status, or you have since moved, please update your mailing address.

 You have 180 days to provide your new mailing address from the date you were granted permanent resident status.

 If you do not provide a mailing address within the 180 days, you will not receive your Permanent Resident Card.
-You will then need to send Citizenship and Immigration Canada (CIC) an application for a Permanent Resident Card and pay a fee of C$50.
+You will then need to send Immigration, Refugees and Citizenship Canada (IRCC) an application for a Permanent Resident Card and pay a fee of Can$50.

 - Current processing times for a PR Card.
 Check the expiry date of your Permanent Resident Card before you plan to travel outside Canada.
-(CIC)
+(IRCC)

-- Application for a Travel Document (Permanent Resident Abroad) (CIC)
+- Application for a travel document (Permanent Resident Abroad) (IRCC)